heliosfa/IPv6LabExperience/README.md

 # IPv6 Lab Experience

 This is an example of a basic networking lab that embraces the IPv6-first ethos of teaching computer networking to students.
 This is based on an amalgamation of two assessed lab that all Part I CS students do.

+The lab is designed to run under WSL2 on Windows 11 (at lease 22H2) with somewhat limited permissions on the host.
+You should be able to make most of this work under Linux or MacOS.

-The students are given learning outcomes focused on their use of Wireshark, but this lab exposes them to IPv6, routing, network tools, telnet and basic networking skills:
+The students are given learning outcomes focused on their use of Wireshark and sockets, but the lab exposes them to IPv6, routing, network tools, telnet and basic networking skills:

 This laboratory exercise aims to:
 * Give you experience using the Wireshark packet sniffer